Boundary Behaviors for Liouville's Equation in Planar Singular Domains: Abstract

 \section{Abstract}

 We study asymptotic behaviors near the boundary of complete metrics of constant curvature in planar singular domains and establish an optimal estimate of these metrics by the corresponding metrics in tangent cones near isolated singular points on boundary.
 The conformal structure plays an essential role.
-We also discuss asymptotic behaviors of complete K\"ahler-Einstein metrics on singular product domains.